WW2 Air Raid Warden, ARP & Civil Defence Rank Badges

 ARP Warden red bar & diamond rank badges/insignia - up to mid/late-1941

 In a communique sent on 18 June, 1940 to the London Civil Defence Region specific regulations were sent regarding identifying insignia for Wardens.
 These were red braid bars 3" long by ½" inch wide and worn a ¼" apart with a single diamond (with sides of ½") placed a ¼" above the top bar.
 Insignia was worn on both sleeves with the lowest bar 4" from the cuff.
-Printed as well as red braid versions are known to exist.
+Screen-printed (see below) as well as red braid versions are known to exist.

 Chief Warden - sleeve rank badges - three red braid bars with single red diamond